AnselA01/Fish-Biomechanics/README.md

 The document **youngs_modulus_statistical_analysis_outline.Rmd** in the **statistical analysis folder** details the statistical analysis conducted on the bones of 21 perch.
 The statistical methods are described in detail and justification for the process in discussed.
+ADD GOOGLE DOC!

 ## For Those Looking for Pre-Written Text for an Academic Paper Describing the Algorithm and/or Statistical Analysis

 The document **Algorithm - Final Write Up** in the **explanation folder** includes paragraphs written by the CIR fellows that may be used in an academic paper or other similar product.
+IN EACH DOCUMENT AT BOTTOM HAVE THE PAPER TEXT

 ## For Those Looking to Continue Working on This Project